 You too can be a keyboard accessibility super hero if you do these three simple things really well.
 The best part is, you don’t even have to work that hard to do them and they make you look brilliant!

-Keyboard access is one of the most common issues we discover when we’re working with teams to make their sites or applications more accessible.
-In our most recent projects we’re seeing anywhere from 20% to 30% of the total issues we find as keyboard related (yes, I did actually check the stats on this).
+Zero keyboard access is one of the most common issues we discover when we’re working with teams to make their sites or applications more accessible.
+In recent projects, we’re finding anywhere from 20% to 30% of the total issues are keyboard related (yes, I did actually check the stats on this).
 The bottom line is that keyboard access is a requirement for so many different people with and without disabilities to use the web.
 It doesn’t matter if you’re using a physical keyboard, or some kind of keyboard emulation (think voice recognition software) or an onscreen keyboard.
 It all boils down to the fact that keyboard accessibility is a must have.

 That’s it.
 Seriously.
 If you do those three things you get most of the way there.
 You didn’t have to work that hard, you made new friends, and you saved the day like any good hero would.
 Go.
 Be a keyboard accessibility super hero!